 In October 2016, we entered into the CRG Loan Agreement with CRG Servicing LLC, which requires interest-only payments through December 31, 2020 and, subject to the achievement of certain milestones, potentially through the maturity date of September 30, 2022.
 We initially borrowed \$80.0 million and may borrow up to an additional \$45.0 million in two tranches of \$25.0 million and \$20.0 million, respectively, contingent upon achievement of certain conditions on or before June 30, 2017 and December 31, 2017, respectively.
 To borrow the \$25.0 million under the first tranche, we must achieve OMIDRIA net product sales of at least \$18.0 million during any consecutive three month period or an average market capitalization of at least \$700.0 million for any consecutive three month period, in each case ending on or prior to June 30, 2017, and the borrowing must occur on or prior to September 19, 2017.
-To borrow the \$20.0 million during any consecutive three month period, in each case ending on of at least \$1.0 billion for any consecutive three month period, in each case ending on or prior to June 30, 2017, and the borrowing must occur on or prior to December 31, 2017, and the borrowing must occur on or prior to December 31, 2017, and the borrowing must occur on or prior to December 31, 2017, and the borrowing must occur on or prior to December 31, 2017, and the borrowing must occur on or prior to December 31, 2017, and the borrowing must occur on or prior to December 31, 2017, and the borrowing must occur on or prior to December 31, 2017, and the borrowing must occur on or prior to March 21, 2018.
+To borrow the \$20.0 million under the second tranche, we must achieve OMIDRIA net product sales of at least \$25.0 million during any consecutive three month period or an average market capitalization of at least \$1.0 billion for any consecutive three month period, in each case ending on or prior to June 30, 2017, and the borrowing must occur on or prior to September 19, 2017.
+To borrow the \$20.0 million under the second tranche, we must achieve OMIDRIA net product sales of at least \$25.0 million during any consecutive three month period or an average market capitalization of at least \$1.0 billion for any consecutive three month period, in each case ending on or prior to December 31, 2017, and the borrowing must occur on or prior to March 21, 2018.

-We used \$75.7 million of the initial loan proceeds to repay all amounts owed by us under our then-outstanding Oxford/EWB Loan Agreement including the outstanding principal of \$70.0 million, the loan maturity fee of \$5.0 million and the prepayment fee of \$700,000.
+We used \$75.7 million of the initial loan proceeds to repay all amounts owed by us under our then-outstanding Oxford/ EWB Loan Agreement including the outstanding principal of \$70.0 million, the loan maturity fee of \$5.0 million and the prepayment fee of \$700,000.
 After deducting the loan initiation costs and related fees on the CRG Loan Agreement, we received \$3.0 million in net proceeds.
 We accounted for the termination of the Oxford/EWB Loan Agreement as a debt extinguishment and, accordingly, incurred a loss of 5.6 million associated with the unamortized loan maturity fee, loan initiation costs and the prepayment fee.